sgharms/manager-readme/manager_readme.md

 _with_ you.
 Sometimes negative feedback is warranted, and I hope we'll both take these gems, when they come, as opportunities for improvement.

+Feedback should be fresh and _I will not_ bottle it up and deliver it at our next 1/1.
+Depending on its nature, I will use IM or a meeting appointment (per guarantees communicated elsewhere in this document) to get your attention and deliver the content.

 I hope to provide both positive and negative feedback to you in the following
 format: